 To get your pooch used to being left alone, practice leaving him for tolerable periods while pairing it with something your pooch loves.

-Studies have shown that doing this one thing can help your pooch with separation anxiety.
-Systematically increasing the time you leave him alone could be the essential element treatment of his separation anxiety.
+Studies have shown that doing this you can keep your dog calm when he is alone.
+Systematically increasing the time you leave him alone could be the essential element treatment of his isolation distress.

-Pharmaceuticals offer lots of options for treating anxiety in dogs.
+Pharmaceuticals offer lots of options for treating behavior issues in dogs.
 The most common medicines for treating separation anxiety is Clomipramine.
-Separation anxiety medication will help your dog remain below his tolerance level while you look for a permanent treatment plan.
+This medication will keep your dog below his tolerance level while you look for a permanent treatment plan.

 Remote Treat Dispenser

 As you begin to increase the period of your absence, a remote treat dispenser can serve as a helpful tool.
-Begin with a highly releasing the treats and then slowing decrease the time interval the treats are released.
+Begin with highly releasing the treats and then slowly decrease the time interval the treats are released.